fartcoin-project/fartcoin/README.md

 ### Used ports
 P2P 13377

-### Mining Fartcoins
+### Mining Fartcoins - solo or pool.
+SOLO MINING:
+In the Fartcoin-core wallet go to Help->Debug Window->Console To start type: setgenerate true
+To stop  type: setgenerate false

+POOL MINING:
-To mine the coin you should connect to the Fartcoin mining pool
+When the mining pool is finished you can also connect to the Fartcoin mining pool.
 Download a miner: https://github.com/pooler/cpuminer/releases
 Windows: run the miner in CMD
 ### minerd.exe -a scrypt -o stratum+tcp://fartcoin-project.com:4444  -O YOUR_FARTCOIN_ADDRESS:x
+### !!!!!
+The Mining Pool is not yet finished/online !!!!!